MT4 Template Trading System

 7. Practice on a Practice Account

-Once you have your oil trading system rules written, it is time to test & improve your trade system by using it on a practice account.
+Once you have your oil system rules written, it is time to test & improve your trade system by using it on a practice account.

 Open a free demo trading account & trade your oil system to see how well it will respond.